Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Experimental Analysis

 \subsubsection{On Linear Probing}

 Table~\ref{SOTASSL}~reports the top-1 accuracy of the proposed method and existing self-supervised learning methods.
 On both CUB and CAR, it leads to a performance gain of 10.14\% and 11.13\% against the second best-performed method LCR \cite{shu2023learning}, which is a contemporary self-supervised FGVC method.
 At least more than 20\% accuracy gain can be observed when compared with other self-supervised visual representation learning methods.
 On AIR, it leads to a performance gain of 5.80\% against the second best-performed method EsViT \cite{li2021efficient}.
 Also, it shows a 8.52\% performance gain against LCR \cite{shu2023learning}, and shows at least more than 12\% performance gain against other self-supervised visual learning methods.
-On the other hand, when using ResNet-50 backbone that has inferior feature representation ability than Swin Transformer, the proposed CMD still significantly outperforms all the compared methods on all the three datasets by upto 5.07\%.
+Similarly, on NAB, it shows a 25.60\% improvement against the second-best method, and around 40\% improvement against other self-supervised visual representation learning methods.
+On the other hand, when using ResNet-50 backbone that has inferior feature representation ability than Swin Transformer, the proposed CMD still significantly outperforms all the compared methods on all the three datasets by up to 5.07\%.
+When using ViT-B-16 backbone, the proposed CMD outperforms the other latest methods with the same backbone by up to 9.62\%, 12.67\%, 5.68\% and 25.55\% on CUB, CAR, AIR and NAB, respectively.